 View Post

 In by admin

-CT DEEP Boat Launches: Access Connecticut’s Waters with Ease Boaters across the state rely on CT DEEP Boat Launches to access Connecticut’s lakes, rivers, and coastal waters.
+CT Boat Launches: Access Connecticut’s Waters with Ease Boaters across the state rely on CT DEEP Boat Launches to access Connecticut’s lakes, rivers, and coastal waters.
 Because the Department of Energy & Environmental Protection (DEEP) operates over 110 launches statewide, finding a convenient location is simple.
-These sites support both trailered boats and car-top vessels, making them ideal for all types …
+These sites support both trailered boats and car-top vessels, making them ideal for all types of …

+View Post